ro-msg-angular-training/resources/README.md

 - [Route Guards](https://angular.io/guide/router-tutorial-toh#milestone-5-route-guards)

 *Notes*
 - At this point, you will not have a Cookie or a JWT to use for authentication.
-You will need to keep the `username` and the `password` in our code somewhere in an unsafe way (for persistance check this: [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)).
+You will need to keep the `username` and the `password` in our code somewhere in an unsafe way (for authentication persistance check this: [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)).

 #### Online Shop: